scottcorgan/series/README.md

 ## series sequence methods

-These methods are available on the value returned from called `series(someValue)`
+The methods available on the value returned from called `series(someValue)`

 The methods available vary according to which methods have been added to the series.
 In the usage example above, we've added `map`, `sortBy`, and `filter`.
 These methods would be available on the series as well as: